Ricobandito/Rico3D-Profiles/README.md

 This project provides **real-world tested 3D printing profiles**, calibration methods and structured tuning workflows.

+⚠️ This profile is actively being developed and improved based on real test results.

 ---

 ## 🚀 What you get